rsksmart/devportal-1.0/guides/rif-relay/develop.md

 - The `src` directory contains the off-chain components such as `cli`, `relayclient` and `relayserver`.
 Everything here is coded in `typescript`.
     - To compile these typescript files, use `yarn tsc`.
 The changes will appear in the `dist` directory.
 - The `jsrelay` directory contains files for running a Relay Server.
 See here for more details.
 - `test` contains the test suite.
-See section below to learn how to test Relay.
+See section below to learn how to test RIF Relay.

 ## Testing